 ITAR is a set of United States government regulations that control the export and import of defense-related articles and services on the United States Munitions List.

-ITAR regulations state that any information or material pertaining to military and/or defense related technologies can only be shared with United States organizations or persons unless Department of State gives authorization or a special exemption is used.
+ITAR regulations state that any information or material pertaining to military, and/or defense related technologies, can only be shared with United States organizations or persons, unless the Department of State gives authorization or a special exemption is used.

 US Persons or organizations who provide foreign persons access to ITAR-protected defense articles, services, or technical data can face heavy fines if they are found to have given this information without authorization, or without using a special exemption.

 The Office of Foreign Assets Control (OFAC) of the US Department of the Treasury administers and enforces economic and trade sanctions, based on US foreign policy and national security goals, against targeted foreign countries and regimes, terrorists, international narcotics traffickers, those engaged in activities related to the proliferation of weapons of mass destruction, and other threats to the national security, foreign policy, or economy of the United States.